How Startups Get Sales Leads

 Ask your first 5 customers, and be very upfront, "Hey, I’m new to this industry, but I would love to have you as a customer and once you're a customer, I'm going to prove to you that I can do a great job.
-I want you to make me a promise that if I do a great job and you love my product, you love my service, and I do a good job for you that you will refer a friend."
+I want you to make me a promise that if I do a great job and you love my product and my service, that you'll refer a friend."
 That is huge, and it really works wonders for startups.

-The fourth thing is give away free tips in your niche, your industry.
-Give away free tips.
+The fourth thing is give away free tips in your niche.
 I mentioned earlier in the video on our course here at Angel Kings the fact that you have to spend money to make money.
 You're going to have to spend time writing articles, becoming what we call a thought leader in the space.
 Writing great content that you share across your social media, across the various platforms - your website, your blog, maybe your podcast - you're going to have to write free tips.

 There might be some skeptics out there listening to this or watching this course saying, "Well, what do you mean free tips?
 Why would I ever give away anything for free?"
-Time and time again through the startups that we've invested in at Angel Kings when that reluctance is shown, we prove to them by saying, "Hey, write 5 articles.
-They don't have to be more than 250, 500 words about your industry, about a ranking that you've done, and publish it online.
+Time and time again through the startups that we've invested in at Angel Kings when that reluctance is shown, we prove to them by saying, "Hey, write 5 articles about your industry and publish it online.
 Share it on your social media and tell people how they can find out more."
-Every time they've spent that time doing that, they've had at least one customer.
+Every time they've spent the time to do that, they've had at least one customer.